Bayesian E(3)-Equivariant Interatomic Potential with Iterative Restratification of Many-body Message Passing: Methods

 \subsection{Force Uncertainty and Joint Energy-Force Negative Log-Likelihood Loss}

 In atomistic simulations, forces are obtained as the negative gradients of the potential energy with respect to the atomic positions.
-For the atom \(i\) and the spatial component \(\alpha \in \{x, y, z\}\), the force is defined as:
+For the atom $i$ and the spatial component $\alpha \in \{x, y, z\}$, the force is defined as:

-where \(E\) is the predicted total energy and \(r_{i\alpha}\) is the position of atom \(i\) along the \(\alpha\)-axis.
+where $E$ is the predicted total energy and $r_{i\alpha}$ is the $\alpha$-th component of the position of atom $i$.
 Thus, the predicted force can be derived from the energy model by differentiation.

-To quantify the uncertainty in force predictions, we assume that the components of the force vector \(\mathbf{f}_i = (f_{ix}, f_{iy}, f_{iz})\) follow a multivariate normal distribution.
-The covariance matrix \(\Sigma\) captures both the variance of individual components and their correlations
+To quantify the uncertainty in force predictions, we assume that the components of the force vector $\mathbf{f}_i = (f_{ix}, f_{iy}, f_{iz})$ follow a multivariate normal distribution. { Further details are provided in Supplementary Section G.} The covariance matrix $\Sigma$ captures both the variance of individual components and their correlations

-where \(L\) is a lower triangular matrix (i.e., obtained by Cholesky decomposition) and \(\epsilon \mathbbm{1}\) is a small diagonal jitter term added for numerical stability.
+where $L$ is a lower triangular matrix (i.e., obtained by Cholesky decomposition) and $\epsilon I$ is a small diagonal jitter term added for numerical stability.
+Details on the rotational properties of the predicted force covariance are provided in Supplementary Section~G.6.

-The matrix \(L\) is modeled as:
+The matrix $L$ is modeled as:

 resulting in the full symmetric covariance matrix: